xullnn/ls_pull_over_push/130/answers.md

   - second the method local variable `n` was assigned twice, before and after the proc was created.
     - according to how a closure behaves in Ruby, the proc will grasp the updated `n` (`n = 0`) as part of its binding
     - so if this proc object is executed later, the `n` will start from `0`
-  - third the return value of `make_counter` is a proc object, we assigned it to top level local variable `counter`, when we later calling `counter.call` we are not invoking `make_counter` again, we just call `call` method on the same proc, so the update steps inside `make_counter` will not effect the proc binding afterwards
+  - third the return value of `make_counter` is a proc object, we assigned it to top level local variable `counter`, when we later calling `counter.call` we are not invoking `make_counter` again, we just call `call` method on the same proc, so the update steps of `n` inside `make_counter` will not effect the proc's binding afterwards

 So before the first `counter.call`, the `n` relating to the binding of the proc is `0`, then:
   - first `counter.call` will perform `n = n + 1` so the return value is `1`, also the `n` has updated to `1`